There are several ways in which students can successfully prepare for the GRCC Job Fair. For more information, look below.

 - Click on the blue “Jobs” button located on the left-hand side of the page.

-- The fourth forum listed Fall 2015 Job Fair Open Positions is where all the open positions will be listed.
+- The fourth forum listed s where all the open positions will be listed when there is an upcoming job fair (currently, no job fair is scheduled).

 - Research each company at their website by reading their mission statement and other informational pages.